Ryan-Axtell-abc/three-js-maze/README.md

-# Cloth Simulation with Verlet Integration
+# Maze Generating and Solving Algorithms Visualizer

 A JavaScript-based cloth simulation using Verlet integration and constraints, rendered with [PixiJS](https://pixijs.com/).